ostracod/ostracode-old/languageDocumentation/syntax.md

 * `<*?$expr>` is equivalent to `<*<?$expr>>`.
 * `<*??$expr>` is equivalent to `<*<??$expr>>`.

-Expression sequences provide arguments to functions, factors, specials, and statements.
+Expression sequences provide arguments to functions, methods, specials, qualifications, and statements.
 Expression sequences may also be nested in expressions.

 Bracket delimiters follow the compatibility rules below: